BlaanTeam/ts-sql-builder/README.md

 And more usage features like sub-queries, a handful of operations (IN, ALL, ANY, CONCAT, AND, OR), complex joins, sorting, you name it..

 ### Schema Generation

+Important note:

+- For using schema builder api, you have to enable experimental support for decorators:
+  - using command line: `tsc --experimentalDecorators`
+  - or using compiler options inside `tsconfig.json`:
+    ```json
+    {
+      "compilerOptions": {
+        // ...
+        "experimentalDecorators": true
+      }
+    }
+    ```

 Api usage: